PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Where is the 1.7 Developer documentation?

 The Developer documentation is being worked on.
-[The current draft is available on GitHub](https://github.com/PrestaShop/docs), and you can contribute!
+[The doc site is online](http://developers.prestashop.com/), and [you can contribute](https://github.com/PrestaShop/docs)!
+A lot is summed up in the "[Module development changes in PrestaShop 1.7.0.0](http://build.prestashop.com/news/module-development-changes-in-17/)" article on Build!

 In the meantime, we advise you to dive into the code of this 1.7-specific module: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample ).